-In Vietnam we released Tea+ Oolong Tea, an oolong tea with Oolong Tea Polymerized Polyphenols (OTPP) that reduce fat absorption and mitigate the raise of neutral fat in blood, and in Indonesia we released MYTEA Oolong Tea.
-Both of these products have been received positively by consumers.
+In Vietnam and Thailand we released Tea+ Oolong Tea, an oolong tea with Oolong Tea Polymerized Polyphenols (OTPP) that reduce fat absorption and mitigate the raise of neutral fat in blood.
+These products have been received positively by consumers.

 We have also released a low-sugar iced tea called MayTea in Europe.
 MayTea comes in a variety of flavors and was developed using Suntory's expertise in tea products.